Naan the most popular Indian bread in the Western word, is traditionally cooked in a clay oven or “tandoor”. This recipe uses a

 - 3/4 cup lukewarm water

-- 1 teaspoon of clear butter or ghee to butter the Naan
+- 1 teaspoon of clear butter (ghee) to butter the Naan

 - 1/4 cup All Purpose flour for rolling

-- Dissolve active dry yeast in lukewarm water and let it sit for 10 minutes or until the mixture becomes frothy.
+- Dissolve yeast in lukewarm water and let it sit for 10 minutes or until the mixture becomes frothy.

 - Add sugar, salt and baking soda to the flour and mix well.

-- Knead until the dough is smooth.
-Cover the dough and keep in a warm place for 3-4 hours.
-The dough should almost be double in volume.
+- Knead the dough until smooth.
+Cover the dough and keep in a warm place three to four hours, until nearly double in volume.

-- Heat the oven to 500 degrees with pizza stone for at least thirty minutes so stone is hot.
-Using a pizza stone will help to give naan close to same kind of heat as clay tandoor.
+- Heat the oven to 500°F with pizza stone (baking stone) approx. thirty minutes, until stone is hot.
+Using a baking/pizza stone will help to give the naan close to same kind of heat as a clay tandoor.

 - Next turn the oven to high broil.

-- Take each piece of dough, one at a time, and roll into 8-inch oval shape.
-Dust lightly with dry flour to help with the rolling.
+- Roll each piece of dough, into eight ovals.
+Dust the surface lightly with dry flour to help with the rolling.

-- Before putting the Naan in oven, lightly wet your hands and take the rolled Naan, and flipp them between your palms and place onto your baking/pizza stone into the oven.
+- Lightly wet your hands and flip the rolled naan between your palms.
+Place two naan on your baking/pizza stone and put it into the oven.